RPoyck/Test-repro/README.md

 ## Model architecture
 This is has mainly been copied from the already available LeNet example, because this is good at classifying letters and numbers, which are also an important element in traffic signs.
 It consists of:
  * Convolution layer 1.
-Input shape 32x32x3 or 32x32x1 depending on use of grayscaling.
-Output shape 28x28x6, classifies simple shapes.
+     * Input shape 32x32x3 or 32x32x1 depending on use of grayscaling.
+     * Output shape 28x28x6.
+     * Classifies simple shapes.
  * Activation 1.
-Relu. which is one of the simplest non-linear functions, which is easy and light while still being able to represent non linear features.
+     * Relu. which is one of the simplest non-linear functions, which is easy and light while still being able to represent non linear features.
  * Pooling layer 1.
-Output shape 14x14x6.
-This decreases the output size which reduces the number of parameters in the consequtive layers, for faster processing.
+     * Output shape 14x14x6.
+     * This decreases the output size which reduces the number of parameters in the consequtive layers, for faster processing.
 Because multiple pixels are combined the network will be less sensitive for pattern shifts.
  * Convolution layer 2.
+     * Output shape 10x10x16.
-Output shape 10x10x16, classifying more complex composite shapes
+     * Classifying more complex composite shapes.
  * Activation 2.
-Relu, same reason as activation 1.
+     * Relu, same reason as activation 1.
  * Pooling layer 2.
-Output shape 5x5x16.
-Same reason as pooling 1.
+     * Output shape 5x5x16.
+     * Same reason as pooling 1.
  * Flatten layer.
-Flatten the output shape of the final pooling layer such that it's 1D instead of 3D.
-400 outputs.
+     * Flatten the output shape of the final pooling layer such that it's 1D instead of 3D.
+     * 400 outputs.
  * Fully connected layer 1.
-120 outputs.
+     * 120 outputs.
  * Activation 3.
-Relu, same reason as activation 1.
+     * Relu, same reason as activation 1.
  * Dropout 1.
-Chosen to reduce overfitting initially observed by the higher increase of the training set accuracy compared to the validation accuracy increase.
+     * Chosen to reduce overfitting initially observed by the higher increase of the training set accuracy compared to the validation accuracy increase.
 It does this by random setting part of the output values to 0, training the network to handle uncertainty in the layer interface and forcing it to introduce redundancy.
  * Fully connected layer 2.
-84 outputs.
+     * 84 outputs.
  * Activation 4.
-Relu, same reason as activation 1.
+     * Relu, same reason as activation 1.
  * Dropout 2.
-Same reason as dropout 1.
+     * Same reason as dropout 1.
  * Fully connected layer 3.
-43 outputs which are the logits predicting the class of the sign in the image.
+     * 43 outputs which are the logits predicting the class of the sign in the image.

 ## Training pipeline <a name="trainingPipe"></a>
 Any supplied batch of features is passed through the neural network, after which the given predictions/logits are assessed for correctness with the labels of the same batch by calculating the cross-entropy.
 Stochastic gradient descent is used to reduce the error of the predictions by using the Tensorflow Adam (ADAptive Moment estimation) optimiser, where the running averages of both the gradients and the second moments of the gradients are used to try and reduce the models' cross entropy by addapting the weights accodingly.